-A League Of Their Own: Premier League spending tops £1bn despite being down on the previous year
+A League of Their Own: Premier League spending tops £1bn despite being down on previous year

 September 25, 2021

 3 min read

 What's going on here?

 Clubs competing in the Premier League, the top tier of English football, have spent over £1bn in the 2021 summer transfer window despite overall spending falling for the second consecutive year.